tulios/icosmith-rails/README.md

 # icosmith-rails gem

-Creates a rake task to generate a new font from svg files
+Creates a rake task to generate a new font from svg files using icosmith server

 ## Installation